SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 Any dependencies found that - according to these rules - are always executed, are collected as eager (or standard) dependencies.
 Dependencies that are found on a code path that depends on certain conditions are collected as conditional dependencies.

-The bundling implemented by UI5 Tooling can either follow only eager dependencies (`resolve`: `true`) or additionally conditional dependencies (`resolveConditional`).
+The bundling implemented by UI5 CLI can either follow only eager dependencies (`resolve`: `true`) or additionally conditional dependencies (`resolveConditional`).
 For more information, see [Custom Bundling](https://sap.github.io/ui5-tooling/v4/pages/Configuration/#custom-bundling).

 When a dependency in one of the mentioned APIs is not a "simple literal" but an expression, the corresponding module is marked as "having dynamic dependencies".
-This marker is currently not further evaluated by the tooling.
+This marker is currently not further evaluated by UI5 CLI.

 ### Component Analyzer